0dpe/Linux-Journey/Linux Journey.md

    +       };
    +       OverrideFirstRidePage = "";
    +       Permissions = ;
+   +       Preferences = {
    +       };
-   +     preferences = ;
    +     };
+   +   };
      };

      system.stateVersion = "24.05";
    }
    ```
-   [Policies](https://mozilla.github.io/policy-templates/ "Mozilla's GitHub") are usually used to allow administrators to set and lock various browser preferences. `programs.firefox.policies` is declared in `configuration.nix` because the Home Manager option `programs.firefox.policies` does not work.
+   [Policies](https://mozilla.github.io/policy-templates/ "Mozilla's GitHub") (view in Firefox internal page with URL `about:policies`; stored in file(s) in `/nix/store/`) are usually declared to allow administrators to set and lock browser settings. `programs.firefox.policies` is declared in `configuration.nix` because the Home Manager option `programs.firefox.policies` does not work.
 Other profile specific Home Manager options in `programs.firefox.profiles` work.\
    Note: The Firefox policy `NoDefaultBookmarks` seems good, but actually breaks Home Manager's `programs.firefox.profiles.<name>.bookmarks` option.
 When any option under `programs.firefox.profiles` (like `programs.firefox.profiles.<name>.bookmarks`) fails, all other options under `programs.firefox.profiles` fail; no error messages are displayed, but the configurations have no effect.
-When `programs.firefox.profiles.<name>.bookmarks` works, it silently overrides the default Firefox bookmarks.
+When `programs.firefox.profiles.<name>.bookmarks` works, it silently overrides the default Firefox bookmarks.\
+   `programs.firefox.preferences` declare configuration options viewable in Firefox internal page `about:config`; in testing, this option seems to be equivalent to `programs.firefox.policies = { Preferences = {} }`, since the `Preferences` policy can be seen in `about:policies`.
+Home Manager's option `programs.firefox.profiles.<name>.settings` also modify options viewable in `about:config`, but the modifications are user specific; the modifications are stored in `~/.mozilla/firefox/<name>/user.js`, which defines overrides to `~/.mozilla/firefox/<name>/prefs.js` (Firefox modifies `prefs.js` when options are changed directly through `about:config`).
+So, to modify `about:config` for all users, using a policy is the only option, and to modify `about:config` for a specific user, using Home Manager's option `programs.firefox.profiles.<name>.settings` is the only option (there is no option for modifying `prefs.js` directly, but modifying `user.js` achieves the same result).
 1. Connect to internet.
 Use `# nixos-rebuild switch`.\
    Use `$ firefox` to see that Firefox works.\
    In the terminal, minor error messages appear: